 - If Marinol is stored outside of a temperature range of 46 to 59 degrees Fahrenheit, it can break down.

 - Hypersensitive reactions include rashes, hives, a burning sensation, throat tightness, and lip swelling.

 - Overall, the level of relief you get is severely limited when compared to medical marijuana.

 - The bioavailability of Marinol is extremely poor.
 No more than 20% of the synthesized THC reaches your bloodstream.

 Final Thoughts on Marinol

-Marinol continues to be a financial success, but much of this can be attributed to the extremely limited availability of THC from its natural source.
-A 2013 study by Hazekamp et al. asked 953 people to complete a survey and answer whether they preferred synthetic THC or ‘the real thing.’
-Fewer than 2% of respondents said they preferred synthetic THC which suggests that Marinol is only popular because of the existing laws.
+A study by Hazekamp et al., published in the Journal of Psychoactive Drugs in 2013, asked 953 people to complete a survey and answer whether they preferred synthetic THC or ‘the real thing.’
+Fewer than 2% of respondents said they preferred synthetic THC, which suggests that Marinol’s severe decline is down to greater availability of marijuana.

 The fact of the matter is that an increasing number of studies are conclusively proving that medical marijuana is a vastly superior treatment to pharmaceutical drugs for dozens of conditions ranging from PTSD to chronic pain.
-Marinol’s impact is relatively limited, and it carries a number of side effects.
+Marinol’s impact is relatively limited, and it carries several side effects.